nicpayne713/dotfiles/README.md

 - - starship prompt
 - - Need powerline fonts for oh-my-zsh
 ### Neovim
-- Need to create a python3 conda environment with 'conda create --name nvim3 python=3.9' for the python3 provider for neovim and install "pip install neovim"
+- Need to create a python3 environment with 'python -m venv ~/.config/neovim/.venv3/' for the python3 provider for neovim and install "pip install neovim"
 - Also for python lsp stuff need to use these 2 commands from Waylon's repo:

     ```